ByAUJay

 5. Cold Storage and Air-Gapping

-- Keep critical multisig signers in cold storage.
+- Store important multisig signers in cold storage.

-- Use air-gapped devices disconnected from the internet.
+- Utilize air-gapped devices that aren’t hooked up to the internet.

-- Only connect for signing during approved windows.
+- Only connect them for signing during designated time frames.

 Example 1: Enterprise Multisig Setup for Treasury Management